 July 24, 2022

 It is Verteporfin week in the world of hair loss.
 More than a year after Stanford’s Longaker Lab findings that Verteporfin injections cause regenerative wound and skin healing in mice.
 Back then, the news even made it into the NY Times: “Imagine, Surgery Without a Scar.”

-Besides the three new recent videos that I mention further below in this post, this week I also got Verteporfin related emails, blog comments and even a private message on Instagram (which I only joined this year).
+Besides the three new recent Verteporfin and hair growth related videos that I mention at the bottom of this post, this week I also got: Verteporfin related emails, blog comments and even a private message on Instagram.
 I am not as excited as so many people when it comes to the hair regeneration prospects, but this subject is clearly going to remain important in 2022.

 Do not Forget FAK Inhibitors